Connections

 To add a LumenRadio BLE Connection after project creation, start by making sure LumenRadio BLE is enabled on the receiving device.
 Then, after navigating to the Settings tab of the Setup screen, tap ‘Add LumenRadio BLE’.
 If the device is on and listening, it should appear in the list below.

 If multiple devices are found, the Identify button can be used to flash the selected device (if it’s capable of flashing).
-To finish creating the connection, select the desired device and tap 'Connect'.
+To finish creating the Connection, select the desired device and tap 'Connect'.

 To use fixtures with the new BLE Connection, make sure that the BLE Connection is selected when patching.